smogon/pokemon-showdown-client/pokemonshowdown.com/pages/faq.md

 ### How do I make a room?

 If you want to request a private room you have to request one in the Room/Server Requests [here](https://www.smogon.com/forums/threads/names-passwords-rooms-and-servers-contacting-upper-staff.3538721/)!
 Before posting, please read the requirements!
-You must to be Global Voice or Driver or higher in a public room.
+You must be Global Voice or Driver or higher in a public room.
 **DO NOT REQUEST A ROOM IF YOU DO NOT MEET THE REQUIREMENTS!**

 ### How can I open 2 rooms at once?